Michael Carrick: Early life

-Carrick was born to Vince and Lynn Carrick in Wallsend, Tyne and Wear, and first became involved in football at the age of four.
+Michael Carrick was born on 28 July 1981 to Vince and Lynn Carrick in Wallsend, Tyne and Wear, and has a younger brother Graeme.
+He first became involved in football at the age of four.
 A boyhood fan of Newcastle United, he played five-a-side football with Wallsend Boys Club on Saturday nights, courtesy of his father's volunteer work at the club.
 Aged nine, he had trials with Middlesbrough, Stoke City, Arsenal, Crystal Palace and Chelsea.

 At the age of 12 he was selected for North Tyneside Schools.
 While playing for Wallsend Boys' Club under-16s, he was capped for the England Boys' club side.
 At age 13, Carrick was profiled by the BBC children's programme Live & Kicking episode 49, which aired on 4 February 1995.
 During his school years, and the years up until his move to West Ham United, Carrick actually played as a centre-forward; it was only at West Ham that he started to play more often as a midfielder.
 He studied at Wallsend's Western Middle School and Burnside Community High School, completing his GCSE exams in 1997.